WendyYanto/Maze-Generator-Java/README.md

 # Maze-Generator-Java
-Create Maze Game Using JAVA Using Backtracking Algorithm (Tranversing using Depth First Search Algorithm)
+Create Maze Game Using JAVA Using Backtracking Algorithm (Traversing using Depth First Search Algorithm)